james-hu/chat-about-video/README.md

 **ChatGPT**

-For using ChatGPT hosted in either OpenAI or Azure,
+To use ChatGPT hosted on OpenAI or Azure:

 ```shell
 npm i @azure/openai